dchen236/ucla_w20_cs174a_final_project/README.md

 - Implemented reflections for party mode by creating a custom Reflection_Shader and utilizing a two-pass rendering technique
 - Increased speed of rendering by modifying shaders and loading technique to ensure no game lag
 - Created and edited slide deck, voiceovers, and video for in-class final presentation (new for each deadline)
+- Added through documentation to entire project after it was finished to help readers

 ### Danni Chen
 * Implemented collision detection feature